lbhd/Street-View-House-Numbers-SVHN-Classification/README.md

 ### Data Content
-The dataset has three .zip files that contain over 600k well-labeld real-world images of house numbers taken from Google Street View. test.zip: 26,032 digits for testing train.zip: 73,257 digits for training extra.zip: 531,131 additional, somewhat less difficult samples, to use as extra training data
+The dataset has three .zip files that contain over 600k well-labeld real-world images of house numbers taken from Google Street View.
+-test.zip: 26,032 digits for testing
+-train.zip: 73,257 digits for training
+-extra.zip: 531,131 additional data might come in handy

 ### Additional Information
 There are 10 classes, 1 for each digit.
 Digit '1' has label 1, '9' has label 9 and '0' has label 10. <br>
-The images are the original, variable-resolution, color house-number images with character <br> level bounding boxes in .png format. digitStruct.mat: Contains bounding box information for each respective .zip file are stored as digitStruct.mat, which can be loaded using Matlab.
-The digitStruct.mat files contain a struct called digitStruct with the same length as the number of original images.
+The images are the original, variable-resolution, color house-number images with character level bounding boxes in .png format.<br> digitStruct.mat: Contains bounding box information for each respective<br>
 Each element in digitStruct has the following fields:
 name: string containing the filename of the corresponding image
-bbox: struct array that contains the position, size and label of each digit bounding box in the image.
-Ex. digitStruct(300).bbox(2).height gives height of the 2nd digit bounding box in the 300th image.
+bbox: struct array that contains the position, size and label of each digit

-Acknowledgements
+###Acknowledgements
 The SVHN dataset originates from http://ufldl.stanford.edu/housenumbers/.

 The original paper that introduces and examines this data: